mbychkovskiy/anfisa/README.md

 Once installation directory is confirmed, the script will configure Anfisa for your local system.

-When the script has finished, it will display the command to start Anfisa server.

-When the system is running you can access the web interface by the url: http://localhost:8190/dir

-The port is configurable in your configuration file.
-Configuration file is located in the selected working directory with the name
-> anfisa_hostname.json

 Ensure that the following packages are installed on your system:
    * curl
    * zip